top of page

 Any solution is either more acid or more alkaline; nothing is absolutely acid or alkaline.
 If acidic characteristics dominate, the solution is acid, if alkaline dominates, it’s alkaline.
 An acid solution always contains some alkaline factors, and vice versa.
 A pH of 7.0 is considered to be neutral; a pH above 7 is alkaline, below 7 is acid.
 The pH of blood is 7.4, making it slightly alkaline; stomach acid varies from between 1 to 2 and up to 4 to 5 (quite acidic), urine is 7, and saliva 7.1.
 While neutrality is an ideal state, it’s not realistic.
 In reality, what we eat or drink is always more acid or more alkaline.

 A balanced food plan helps maintain the pH balance of the blood, which means tipping that balance in favour of alkaline-forming foods.
 However, it takes time.
-If the blood develops a more acidic condition if we eat more acid-forming foods, then the body inevitably deposits those excess acidic substances in certain parts of the body so the blood can maintain its alkaline condition.
+If the blood develops a more acidic condition when we eat more acid-forming foods, then the body inevitably deposits those excess acidic substances in certain parts of the body so the blood can maintain its alkaline condition.
 The more this happens, the more these areas increase in acidity until such time as cells begin to die; these dead cells then turn into acids.
 However, some cells may adapt to that environment and, instead of dying, survive by becoming abnormal cells or malignant cells.
 Malignant cells, which do not correspond with brain function nor with our own DNA memory code, grow indefinitely and without order.

 Acidosis occurs when there’s increased acidity in the blood and other body tissue, when arterial pH falls below 7.35.
 Acidosis is not in itself a specific disease; it’s a general condition of the blood and thus the root of many different diseases such as diabetes, high blood pressure, arthritis, cancer, tumours and so forth.
 (An acidic condition inhibits nerve action, alkalinity stimulates it.)
 Nowadays, many people have this blood condition without knowing it.
 Alkalosis, which occurs at a pH above 7.45, is not as common as acidosis, but also indicates an unbalanced condition of the blood.

 All natural foods contain both acid- and alkaline- forming elements.
 According to modern biochemistry, it’s not the organic matter of foods that leaves acid or alkaline residues in the body.
 A food’s acid- or alkaline-forming tendency in the body has nothing to do with the actual pH of the food itself.
 For example, lemons are very acidic, however, the end-products they produce after digestion and assimilation are very alkaline, so lemons are, overall, alkaline-forming in the body.
-Likewise, meat will test alkaline before digestion but it leaves a very acidic residue in the body, so, like nearly all animal products, meat is very acid-forming.
+Likewise, meat will test alkaline before digestion but it leaves a very acidic residue in the body, so, like almost all animal products, meat is very acid-forming.

 Symptoms of excess acidity